hanbitk/hanbitk/README.md

 <div align="center">
 <img src="https://media.giphy.com/media/l1J3IHzSUmCpXThqo/giphy.gif"/>
-<p>I am currently on my life path, hoping to become a Front-End Developer by the end of the journey!
+<p>I am currently walking on my life path, hoping to become a Front-End Developer by the end of the journey!
 All I can say for now is that my story will continue...<p>
 </div>